kkapsner/keepassxc-mail/README.md

 ## Privacy note

-KeePassXC-Mail by itself does not contact any server and does not store any private data.
+KeePassXC-Mail itself does not contact any server and does not store any private data.
 For the automatic update process a server hosted by [ready2host](https://www.ready2host.de/) is contacted.
 Apart of the usual server logging (IP adress, access time and accessed location) nothing is stored.